-Declared the world’s first UNESCO World Heritage city in 1978, charming Quito showcases some of Latin America’s finest colonial architecture.
+Declared the world’s first UNESCO World Heritage city in 1978, charmin Quito showcases some of Latin America’s finest colonial architecture.
 The ‘Old Town’ is a fascinating maze of cobblestone streets lined with pretty courtyards, bustling plazas, colonial houses and crumbling churches.
 In modern Quito lively crowds watch the world go by from trendy pavement cafés whilst a fine collection of modern art galleries and museums attracts culture vultures.
-Enjoy spectacular city and mountain views from the Teleférico cable car whihc climbs to the summit of Cruz Loma.
+Enjoy spectacular city and mountain views from the Teleférico cable car which climbs to the summit of Cruz Loma.

 The beautiful colonial city of Cuenca lies in the highlands of Ecuador, on the banks of the Río Tomebamba, and boasts a magnificent old quarter awash with cobblestone streets, striking plazas, stunning cathedrals and churches, and colourful artisan markets.
 The Inca Empire’s second largest city, and Ecuador’s third largest, is steeped in a rich history that is celebrated at a number of excellent museums, art galleries and cafés.
 For panoramic city views guests should travel to the viewpoint of Mirador de Turi located to the south of central Cuenca.

 North of Quito lies the small indigenous town of Otavalo – a trading centre since pre-Inca times which is renowned for its artisans’ markets and traditional handicrafts.
 The largest market of the week takes place every Saturday and friendly Otavaeño merchants offer a dazzling array of wares from beautiful embroidery and alpaca sweaters to jewellery, wooden carvings and paintings.
-The town also boasts a stunning natural setting as it is surrounded by the peaks of three volcanos – Imbabura, Cotacachi and Mojanda – as well as a number of charming villages.
+The town also boasts a stunning natural setting as it is surrounded by the peaks of three volcanoes – Imbabura, Cotacachi and Mojanda – as well as a number of charming villages.